AlexJReid/blog/content/posts/runhouse/index.md

 - Serverless data tech already exists!
 (Athena, Aurora Serverless, BigQuery....)

 ## Conclusion
 It was good to learn more about gVisor and remember some C++ by reading through the Clickhouse code.
-Not a completely wasted hour or two - and the ClickHouse and gVisor community took note and fixed.
-It just proves, a bad idea can have a positive effect.
+Not a completely wasted hour or two ... and the ClickHouse and gVisor community took note and fixed the issue I ran into.
+It just goes to prove that a terrible idea can have a positive effect, after all.

 [Discuss on Twitter](https://twitter.com/search?q=mybranch.dev%2Fposts%2Fclickhouse-on-cloud-run)